PM 'will pay' for post-Brexit science deal

 But BBC News learned last week that record numbers of skilled engineers and IT specialists from outside were being denied visas to take up job offers from UK employers.

-The senior deputy general secretary of the trade union Prospect, Sue Ferns, said that she would like to see how Mrs May would enable the easy movement of skilled engineers and scientists.
+The senior deputy general-secretary of the trade union Prospect, Sue Ferns, said that she would like to see how Mrs May would enable the easy movement of skilled engineers and scientists.

-"How (does the government) intend to turn the Prime Minister's warm words on the contribution of EU scientists to the UK into concrete reassurances for the short term and eventually into a migration system that continues to allow the free exchange of people and knowledge across the continent?"
+"How (does the government) intend to turn the Prime Minister's warm words on the contribution of EU scientists to the UK into concrete reassurances for the short term and eventually into a migration system that continues to allow the free exchange of people and knowledge across the continent?

 "And on Euratom, if the government can accept that an association for R&D is advantageous to the UK, why do they continue to insist that such an association is legally impossible in other areas, for example nuclear safeguards?"